Covid 19 announcement

 Craig has recently moved back to Taranaki and has a large background in building and inspecting both throughout New Zealand and Australia.
 His expertise provides sound advice for all owners and buyers in the market.ENQUire NOw

 CheckHome provides comprehensive building reports in Wellington, Kapiti, Wairarapa, Manawatu/Horowhenua, Canterbury and Taranaki.
 Whether you’re buying, selling or building, our team of qualified building inspectors will provide you with a professional report that covers important areas of concern around the property.

-Our clients love our quick turn-around, with building reports generally generated within 24 hours of a building inspection.
-From our extensive knowledge, we can also provide cost estimates for any areas of concern, allowing you to understand the maintenance costs from the beginning.
+Our clients love our quick turn-around, our Pre Purchase building reports are generally generated within 24 hours of a building inspection.

 A pre-purchase inspection is carried out before you make an offer on a property or once your offer is accepted.

 A pre sale property inspection provides a full, in-depth report on the condition of the property.